csabato10/csabato10/README.md

 My name is Chiara (she/her) and I'm currently a student at UNC Chapel Hill intending to study Computer Science.

 I'm looking to learn new languages and create unique and complex projects.
 I work as a TA where I tutor students in fundamental programming concepts and assist with Python assignments.

-I'm also currently learning Swift as a member of the App Team at UNC.
+I also help organize an annual beginner-friendly hackathon at UNC Chapel Hill for women and gender non-conforming students.

 <!--
 **csabato10/csabato10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.